angelbouquet/Data-Curation-I/README.md

 "Metadata," a .XML file containing the metadata for "FDIC Failed Bank List".

-"Compiled Report," a .PDF file containing a data and metadata profile, a repository profile, and additional considerations including a copyright license statement, preservation considerations, and recommended citation.
+"Compiled Report(1)," a .PDF file containing a data and metadata profile, a repository profile, and additional considerations including a copyright license statement, preservation considerations, and recommended citation.